War in Lebanon: Updates

 March 7, 2026

-The Israeli Defence Forces (IDF) has ordered mandatory evacuation of huge parts of Lebanese territory, including east Bekaa Valley and the entire area south of the Litani River, including major cities of Sour (Tyre) and Nabatiyeh.
+The Israeli Defense Forces (IDF) has ordered mandatory evacuation of huge parts of Lebanese territory, including east Bekaa Valley and the entire area south of the Litani River, including major cities of Sour (Tyre) and Nabatiyeh.
 On Thursday afternoon the IDF further ordered evacuation of Beirut's southern suburbs - the most densely populated area in all of Lebanon - and surrounding neighborhoods.

 Photo (1) Evacuation order texted to Beirut residents, translated.
 (2 & 3) Maps of evacuation orders and strikes since March 2, photos courtesy of Reuters.